 What does “Hook, Line and Sinker” mean?
-The idiomatic phrase “hook, line, and sinker” is a phrase that you may encounter in everyday conversation and writing.
+The helpful idiomatic phrase “hook, line, and sinker” is a phrase that you may encounter in everyday conversation and writing.
 Here you will find the meaning of the phrase and you will also discover the information regarding its origin.
 You will also find examples of how to properly use this phrase in conversations/statements and learn some alternative ways to say this phrase while still conveying the same meaning.

 Hook, Line and Sinker